sap-contributions/docs-cloudfoundry-concepts/contribute.md

 owner: Docs
 ---

-You can contribute to <%= vars.platform_name %> documentation.
+You can contribute to <PlatformName/> documentation.

-The <%= vars.platform_name %> documentation relies on contributions from the community to remain accurate, complete, and consumable.
+The <PlatformName/> documentation relies on contributions from the community to remain accurate, complete, and consumable.

-Reasons to contribute to the <%= vars.platform_name %> documentation are:
+Reasons to contribute to the <PlatformName/> documentation are:

 * You noticed that a topic is incorrect or incomplete.
-* You are developing a new <%= vars.platform_name %> feature and want to tell users know how to use it.
+* You are developing a new <PlatformName/> feature and want to tell users know how to use it.
 * You want to help your fellow humans.
 * You do not like the idea of someone else having to go through what you just went through to figure something out.
 Such a waste; so inefficient.

 ## <a id='contribute'></a> How can you contribute?

-The source files for all <%= vars.platform_name %> documentation are hosted on [GitHub](http://github.com), and each documentation page has a link to its GitHub source file at the bottom.
+The source files for all <PlatformName/> documentation are hosted on [GitHub](http://github.com), and each documentation page has a link to its GitHub source file at the bottom.
 The source files are in Markdown/HTML/embedded Ruby (`html.md.erb`) format.

 If you use GitHub, the most direct and effective way to contribute to the documentation is to submit a pull request (PR) or raise an issue in the GitHub repository containing the documentation that you want to change.
 For more information, see [Submit a GitHub Pull Request](#github-pr) and [Raise a GitHub Issue](#github-issue).

-If you do not already use GitHub, you can contribute to the <%= vars.platform_name %> documentation in other ways.
+If you do not already use GitHub, you can contribute to the <PlatformName/> documentation in other ways.
 For more information, see [Contribute Without GitHub](#non-github).

 Whichever way you contribute, please follow the guidelines in [Advice for Contributors](#advice).